What is LEV testing?

 LEV Considerations

-• LEV Tests should be carried out at least once every 14 months.
+• LEV testing should be carried out at least once every 14 months.

 • Some applications require more frequent testing.